Understanding the User Interface

 Loading Strategy: You can choose between two different loading strategies.
 When using "best quality first" it will take a bit longer until you see data, because the highest quality is loaded.
 Alternatively, "Progressive quality" can be chosen which will improve the quality progressively while loading.
 As a result, initial data will be visible faster, but it will take more time until the best quality is shown.

-Render Missing Data Black: If a dataset doesn't contain data at a specific position, webKnossos can either render "black" at that position or it can try to render data from another magnification.
+Render Missing Data Black: If a dataset does not contain data at a specific position, webKnossos can either render these voxels in "black" or it can try to render data from another magnification.

 Right-Hand Side Panel

 The right-hand side panel includes a number of tabs with specific information, additional interactions, listings about your current skeleton and/or volume annotation.
 When working with any of the webKnossos annotation tools (see above), any interactions with the dataset will lead to entries in the listing provided here.

 Info: Contains mostly metainformation about the dataset and annotation.
 Can be used to name an annotation and provide an additional description, e.g., when sharing with collaborators.
 Includes a button to start automated analysis on your dataset (beta feature).